citp/privacy-policy-historical/t/tr/tru/true.com.md

 These other "Co-Branded" websites are managed by the companies providing the services.
 Any information you provide on these websites is governed by each website's own privacy policy, or the privacy policy of the company providing the services.
 Because TRUE.com is not responsible for the privacy practices of these companies, the content of their websites, or the services offered through these Co-Branded websites, we recommend that you review the privacy policies of these websites for information about their respective privacy practices.
 This section will be updated periodically as TRUE expands to offer exciting new services through the use of co-branded websites.

 **Sweepstakes and Contests**
 Occasionally, TRUE may offer users of TRUE.com the opportunity to enter a sweepstakes or other such contests.
 In order to enter the sweepstakes, users will be asked to provide their name and contact information through an online or mail-in registration process.
 This information may be used by TRUE.com to initiate a one-time communication with the registrant.
 Moreover, the information may be shared with a third-party sweepstakes administrator only for purpose of selecting winners and notifying winners about the prizes they have won.
 TRUE will not enter the user in a sweepstakes or contest without his or her consent.
 For more information, please see the Official Sweepstakes Rules in place for current contests.
-TRUE will not use the information provided by users in a manner inconsistent with the terms of the privacy policy in effect at the time such information was provided to TRUE.com without first obtaining the written or email consent of the registered users.

 **Corporate Information**
 In addition to the wide array of services offered through TRUE.com, you may also find out more information about TRUE and its affiliated companies through our website.
 If the information you are interested in is not available on the website, we encourage you to request further information by completing an information form that requires your name, address and email address.
 There is also a place for you to provide your daytime phone number if you wish to have someone from TRUE call you, but this information is optional.
 We will use your contact information to reach you regarding your request for information, either by phone or by sending the data to your street address or email address.
 Your contact information will be used only for the specific purpose for which you provided it.
 TRUE will not share this information with third parties who are not affiliated companies of TRUE.

 **Advertisers**
 Users of TRUE.com should note that when you are on TRUE.com, you may be directed to other websites that are beyond our control.
 For example, if you click on a banner advertisement, the click may take you off the TRUE.com website.
 Banner advertisers on TRUE.com do not have access to your Personal Information so long as you remain on our website.
 However, these other websites may independently collect data, solicit Personal Information or send their own cookies to you in accordance with their own policies.
 TRUE, or its affiliates, is not responsible for the privacy practices or the content of such websites.
 We strongly encourage you to review the policies of any such third parties to whom you may give Personal Information.
 We may use third-party advertising companies to serve ads on our behalf.
 In order to make sure that the advertising you may see is relevant to you, these companies may employ cookies and action tags, also known as single-pixel gifs or Web beacons.
 Be assured that any information these third parties collect is completely anonymous.
 If you do not want these third-party advertisers collecting information about you, [ click here](http://www.networkadvertising.org/optout_nonppii.asp) to opt out.

+**Service Providers**
+We may use third party service providers (for example, web hosting providers, email service bureaus, data management providers…) to manage one or more aspects of our business operations, including the processing and handling of personal information.
+When we do use an outside company, we use contractual or other appropriate means to ensure that your personal information is used in a manner that is consistent with this Policy.

 **Cookies**
 Cookies are used to deliver content specific to a user's potential interests and for the administration of passwords, among other purposes.
 For example, we also may use cookies to ensure users do not see the same advertisements and product offerings repeatedly.
 It is important to note that cookies are not linked to Personal Information.
 Since our website is specifically designed to your interests, disabling your browser from accepting cookies will prevent you from accessing many of the features on TRUE.com.